Nothka/AppleWebsite/README.md

-# Website Project Angelo Lucaci
+# Apple Website Replica Project

 A modern and visually appealing website, designed to deliver an engaging user experience and fully responsive layout.